 When 1/2 to 3/4 of the kids have taped up their globes, move on to the next section.
 Have adults finish the globes of the last kids (the slow kids are not going to finish in the time of the class).
 If not, you won't finish the class and the kids who have finished, with nothing to do, will go crazy.

-Tell the kids who have finished their globes, to look at the rubber and drinking straws platonic solids to figure out why some are rigid and some are floppy.
+Tell the kids when they've finished their globes, to look at the rubber and drinking straws platonic solids to figure out why some are rigid and some are floppy.
 They can also roll the polyhedral dice.

 In one of my earlier sessions, I had them all try to figure it out together; once the first kid figured it out, they all knew and they could check the answer on the spot.
 However that way only one kid gets to figure it out.
 That didn't work.

 The next year, when they had an answer, I had them not tell each other and instead asked them to sit down.
 I assumed they all had the right answer.
 After a few kids had sat down, I asked the class for answers.
 To my dismay, I found that most of them had the wrong answer.
-The kids who were wrong, and now back in their seats, couldn't check the right answer.
+The kids who were wrong, and now back in their seats, couldn't make another attempt to get the right answer.
 This didn't work either.

 Being stumped, I asked Lyn (the professional educator).
 The way you do it is